 For information regarding microdosing in general, sign up to our extensive microdosing course to gain access to curated materials that will help you design the ideal microdosing regimen for your needs.
 You’ll also gain access to an exclusive community of enthusiastic, helpful microdosers!

-For ayahuasca-specific advice, however, it’s a good idea to seek advice from dedicated online forums.
-Some popular examples include:
+For ayahuasca-specific advice, however, it’s a good idea to look in dedicated online forums such as:

 Rätsch, C. (2005).
 Ayahuasca Analogues and Pharmahuasca.
 Retrieved from https://erowid.org/chemicals/ayahuasca/ayahuasca_info11.shtml.

 clemens.
 (2006, Oct 22).
 Re: Question about converting DMT freebase to DMT [Online forum comment].
 Message posted to https://www.shroomery.org/forums/showflat.php/Number/15345668#15345668